waku-org/go-waku/library/README.md

   Default `10`
 - `iWantFollowupTimeSeconds`: Time to wait for a message requested through IWANT following an IHAVE advertisement.
   Default `3` seconds
+- `seenMessagesTTLSeconds`: configures when a previously seen message ID can be forgotten about.
+  Default `120` seconds

 ### `extern char* waku_new(char* jsonConfig)`